otrv4/otrv4/otrv4.md

 verify each other's Client Profiles during the DAKEs without damaging the deniability properties for the conversation, since the Client Profile is public information.
-A Client Profile is also published so it is easier to revoke any past value that could have been advertised on a previous Client Profile, and to prevent "version" rollback attacks.
+A Client Profile is also published so it is easier to revoke any past value that could have been advertised on a previous Client Profile, to to prevent "version" rollback attacks, and to start offline conversations.

 Each implementation should decide how to publish the Client Profile.
 For example, one client may publish profiles to a server pool (similar to a